briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

     alleged violation.

-    2. _(2)_ If the identity of the operator at the time of an alleged violation of [Section 331.21(a)][CF Section 331.21(a)] is established, the law enforcement agency has probable cause to issue either a written warning or a citation for that violation, and the agency shall issue a written warning or a citation to the operator.
+    2. _(2)_ If the identity of the operator at the time of an alleged violation of [Section 331.21(a)][CFCO 331.21(a)] is established, the law enforcement agency has probable cause to issue either a written warning or a citation for that violation, and the agency shall issue a written warning or a citation to the operator.

     3. _(3)_ If the identity of the operator of the vehicle at the time of the alleged violation cannot be established, the law enforcement agency may